Avatar photo

 Tariffs ahead

-Following Donald Trump’s victory in the 2024 presidential election, tariffs have been a hotly debated topic.
+Ever since President Donald Trump’s election victory, tariffs have been a hotly debated topic.

 The mainstream media have been using the idea of tariffs to stir up panic over rising costs, market turbulence, significant economic fallout, and even a full-blown trade war.